As the old saying goes: always buy good shoes and a good bed, because if you aren’t in one, you’re in the other!

 Mattress firmness guide

-Soft: Soft mattresses are well suited to those who sleep on their side or tend to change position during the night.
+Soft: Soft mattresses are best suited to those who sleep on their side or tend to change position during the night.
 A soft mattress will mould to the changing position of your body and relieve pressure points.

 Medium soft: A medium soft firmness of mattress will provide a good night’s sleep for those who change sleeping positions while sleeping.
 As with a soft mattress, it will still mould to your changing body positions, while offering some additional support.